 Are Non-Recourse Loans Worth It?

-Non-recourse loans, and non-recourse debt in general, are the better kinds of loans or debt to take on.
+Non-recourse loans and non-recourse debt, generally, are the better kinds of loans or debt to take on.
 All loans are split into either recourse or non-recourse by the Internal Revenue Service.
 Unlike recourse debt, non-recourse loans do not hold the borrower personally liable for the debt, so borrowers do not face as much risk when taking out the loan.

 While High Rise Financial provides pre-settlement legal funding, our funding is considered non-recourse and comes at no risk to you.
 Since it’s non-recourse debt, you do not have to repay us if you lose your lawsuit.
 If you win your lawsuit, we get a portion of your compensation as repayment, and you keep the rest.